MohammedBendahrass/Lab1/README.md

   - Analysis: Examined and visualized key financial metrics (e.g., revenue, net income) to assess company performance.
   - Model: Built a regression model using financial indicators to predict metrics related to financial health.

+# Part Tow Multi Class Classification

+# Predictive Maintenance - Deep Learning with PyTorch

+This repository contains a Jupyter notebook, predictive-maintenance.ipynb, focused on predictive maintenance using deep learning techniques with PyTorch.
+The notebook guides you through building and optimizing a deep neural network for a multi-class classification problem.

+## Objective

+The primary goal of this lab is to become proficient with the PyTorch library for performing classification and regression tasks.
+The notebook demonstrates building deep neural networks (DNNs) and multi-layer perceptrons (MLPs) to solve a predictive maintenance problem.

+## Dataset
+The dataset used for this project is available on Kaggle: Machine Predictive Maintenance Classification Dataset.
+It contains machine sensor data with the goal of predicting maintenance needs.

+## Notebook Workflow

+### 1. Data Preprocessing

+  - Applied data cleaning techniques and standardized/normalized the dataset for improved model performance.

+### 2. Exploratory Data Analysis (EDA)

+  - Used various EDA techniques to gain insights into the dataset and visualize relationships between features.

+### 3. Data Augmentation

+  - Performed data augmentation to balance the dataset and improve the model's ability to generalize.

+### 4. Model Architecture

+  - Established a deep neural network (DNN) using PyTorch for the multi-class classification task, targeting failure type prediction.

+### 5. Hyperparameter Tuning

+  - Used the GridSearch tool from the sklearn library to identify optimal hyperparameters such as learning rate, optimizer, number of epochs, and model architecture for better model efficiency.

+### 6. Training Visualization

+  - Visualized training and validation results, specifically Loss vs. Epochs and Accuracy vs. Epochs, with interpretations of each graph.

+### 7. Model Evaluation

+  - Calculated performance metrics including accuracy, sensitivity, and F1 score on both training and testing datasets.

+### 8. Regularization Techniques

+  - Applied various regularization methods to the model and compared their results with the initial model performance.

+## Results

+The notebook showcases the effectiveness of the DNN/MLP model in handling multi-class classification for predictive maintenance and provides insights into the benefits of regularization, data augmentation, and hyperparameter optimization.

+## Requirements

+  - PyTorch
+  - scikit-learn
+  - Pandas
+  - Matplotlib